Jmends/Password-Manager/README.md

-## **Manpass: A Password Manager**
+## **Password Manager**

 # **Overview**

-**Manpass** is a password manager application built in Java with SQLite as the database.
+This is a password manager application built in Java with SQLite as the database.
 It allows users to securely manage their passwords by creating an account, logging in, and adding, viewing, editing, and deleting password entries.
 For enhanced security, passwords are hashed when creating an account.

 ### **Features**:
 - **Account Creation**: Users can create an account with a hashed password.